gramineproject/gramine/Documentation/devel/features.md

 "discontinuous changes of time" in Gramine (via e.g., `settimeofday()`). `TFD_IOC_SET_TICKS` is not supported.

 The emulation is currently implemented at the level of a single process.
-The emulation *may* work for multi-process applications, e.g., if the child process inherits the timerfd object but doesn't use it.
-However, all timerfds created in the parent process are marked as invalid in child processes, i.e. inter-process timing signals via timerfds are not allowed.
+All timerfds created in the parent process are marked as invalid in child processes.
+In multi-process applications, Gramine does not exit immediately after fork; it only exits if the application attempts to use timerfds in the child.
+Therefore, inter-process timing signals via timerfds are not allowed.

 Gramine does *not* currently implement the POSIX per-process timer: `timer_create()`, etc. Gramine could implement it in the future, if need arises.